 If I had to answer whether you should dethatch your lawn every spring (sight unseen) I would recommend that you do not dethatch at that time of year every year unless you knew you had a problem.
 I would also advise applying liquid thatch management products annually to nearly all grass types throughout the warmer months of the year to help prevent thatch buildup.

-What is Thatch & Why Do We Dethatch Anyway?
+What is Thatch Anyway & What Does It Do

 Thatch is that part of the turf that consists of old and dead roots.
 It is that layer that separates the turf from the soil surface.